 1. Log in to the ECS.

-2. Run the following commands to switch to the bin directory and delete cloudResetPwdAgent:
+2. Switch to the bin directory and delete the cloudResetPwdAgent service.

 cd /CloudrResetPwdAgent/bin